 (b) The pesticide, its labeling, or other materials required to be submitted do not comply with the requirements of the Pesticide Act; or

-(c) The department has reason to believe that any use of a registered pesticide is in violation of a provision of the act or is dangerous or harmful.
+(c) The department has reason to believe that any use of a registered pesticide is in violation of a provision of the Pesticide Act or the federal act or is dangerous or harmful.

 (2) The department shall issue written notice of its denial, cancellation, suspension, or modification and shall give such registrant or applicant an opportunity to make necessary corrections or to have a hearing pursuant to the procedure in section 2-2649.02.